aviatesk/JET.jl/README.md

 JET.jl employs Julia's type inference for bug reports.

-!!! note
+!!! note "Julia version compatibility"
-    The latest version of JET requires Julia versions 1.7 and higher;
+    The latest version of JET requires Julia versions **1.7 and higher**;
-    JET is tested against [the current beta v1.7 release](https://julialang.org/downloads/#upcoming_release) and [nightly version](https://julialang.org/downloads/nightlies/). \
+    JET is tested against [the current beta v1.7 release](https://julialang.org/downloads/#upcoming_release) as well as [nightly version](https://julialang.org/downloads/nightlies/). \
-    Also note that JET deeply relies on the type inference routine implemented in [Julia's compiler](https://github.com/JuliaLang/julia/tree/master/base/compiler), and so JET analysis result can vary depending on your Julia version.
+    Also note that JET deeply relies on the type inference routine implemented in [Julia's compiler](https://github.com/JuliaLang/julia/tree/master/base/compiler), and so the analysis result can vary depending on your Julia version.
     In general, the newer your Julia version is, more accurately and quickly your can expect JET to analyze your code, assuming Julia's compiler keeps evolving all the time from now on.